-Through its decisions and announcements, the FDA has demonstrated its understanding of the great medical need in this area and its support for the amyloid hypothesis: that the build-up of harmful amyloid beta in the brain plays a fundamental role in the development of Alzheimer's disease.
-Aducanumab, donanemab and lecanemab are all antibody therapies aimed at clearing harmful amyloid beta in the brain.
+Through its actions and announcements, the FDA has demonstrated its understanding of the great medical need in this area and its support for the amyloid hypothesis: that the build-up of harmful amyloid beta in the brain plays a fundamental role in the development of Alzheimer's disease.

-The FDA decision is favorable for AlzeCure and our Alzheimer's projects within our Alzstatin and NeuroRestore research platforms.
-We see great advantages in our projects, which are based on small molecule programs: they do not require invasive administration in the inpatient setting, but can be taken as a tablet at home; they can be designed to better penetrate the blood-brain barrier; they are potentially more cost-effective compared with biologics and, in the case of Alzstatin, it may even prevent disease.
-With the dementia and Alzheimer's patient population expected to triple over the next 30 years, and already amounting to 50 million patients worldwide, there is high demand for preventive medicines that prevent damage to brain structures and are not resource-intensive.
+The FDA decisions and the increased activity in the field of Alzheimer's are highly encouraging, both for patients and for Alze-Cure with respect to interest from Big Pharma in our Alzheimer's projects.
+We see great benefits from our projects, which are based on small molecules that do not require invasive administration in the inpatient setting, but can be taken as a tablet at home.
+Small molecules can also be more easily designed to better penetrate the blood-brain barrier and they are often more cost-effective than biologics, which is important for chronic treatment.
+With the dementia and Alzheimer's patient population - currently 50 million patients worldwide - expected to triple within the next 30 years, there will be high demand for preventive therapies that avert damage to brain structures and that are not resource-intensive.

-Our Alzstatin platform aims to develop preventive diseasemodifying treatments for Alzheimer's by reducing production of harmful amyloid-beta and thereby preventing accumulation of pathological amyloid in the brain.
+Our Alzstatin project platform aims to develop preventive disease-modifying treatments for Alzheimer's by reducing production of harmful amyloid-beta and thereby preventing accumulation of pathological amyloid in the brain.
 In the Alzstatin program we have preclinical studies that have shown that we can reduce the quantity of harmful amyloid-beta by 50 percent.
-ACD679 is currently undergoing preclinical toxicological studies, at the same time that research continues in the ACD680 follow-up project.
-This development project will ensure that we can choose the best possible Alzstatin compound for future clinical trials.
+ACD679 is currently in the preclinical development phase, while research continues in the ACD680 follow-up project to ensure that we can choose the best possible compound for future clinical trials.

-ACD856 is part of the innovative NeuroRestore platform with a primary focus on symptomatic treatment of Alzheimer's - in other words, improving the memory and cognitive problems that are so characteristic of the disease.
-In the ongoing clinical trial for ACD856 we are assessing safety and tolerability, where we expect the initial results during the summer of 2021.
+ACD856 is part of the innovative NeuroRestore platform with a primary focus on symptomatic treatment of Alzheimer's - in other words, improving the memory and other cognitive problems that are so typical of the disease.
+The ongoing SAD clinical trial with ACD856 is evaluating tolerability and safety.
+During the third quarter, we received positive data in the study and applied for the testing of even higher doses, which was granted by the Swedish Medical Products Agency.
+These studies have now been initiated, as has the MAD clinical trial (Phase I), in line with our communicated objectives.
 Our other drug candidate in the NeuroRestore platform, ACD857, is in the preclinical development phase.
-We plan to develop this compound for an indication within the field of cognitive dysfunction, such as Alzheimer's disease.
+We plan to use this compound for an indication within the field of cognitive dysfunction, which includes Alzheimer's.